trallard/airflow-tutorial/source/first-airflow.md

 What would happen for example if we wanted to run  or trigger the `tutorial` task? 🤔

-Let's try from the UI and see what happens.
+Let's try from the CLI and see what happens.

 ```
 airflow trigger_dag tutorial